-Technology has always had a significant role in medicine – whether it’s the development of the microscope back in the 17th century, or the development of surgical tools, the health field wouldn’t function without technological innovations.
+Technology has always had a significant role in medicine – whether it’s the development of the microscope back in the 17th century, or the development of surgical tools, the health field wouldn’t function without healthcare technological innovations.

-The present days developments in the health industry are taking things further and further, and new exciting possibilities are becoming ever-present.
+The present days developments in the healthcare technology industry are taking things further and further, and new exciting possibilities are becoming ever-present.
 The COVID-19 pandemic has recently revealed the gaps and inefficiencies of healthcare systems around the world, and the newest developments in healthcare technology are receiving more attention than ever before.

-No single technology is more useful right now, in the coronavirus pandemic than telemedicine.
+No single healthcare technology is more useful right now, in the coronavirus pandemic than telemedicine.
 This term simply means tech solutions that are used in place of physically visiting the doctor.
 It can involve remote diagnosis, treatment, and can take the form of audio, video calling, or even text or messaging exchange!

 Telemedicine has been increasing in use since 2016 and is now really taking off.
 Tens of millions of people are making telemedicine visits across America, and in many cases, they work just as well as a physical visit.
 Sometimes, naturally, physical visits are necessary – but in times like a pandemic, when physical visits can put lives at risk, telemedicine is a useful alternative.